Novattz/creamlinux-installer/README.md

 # To do
 - Cross reference dlc files and dlc id's.
 Incase dlc id's and dlc files differ in terms of quantity it will notify the user.
 - Possibly add functionality to search for dlc files/automatically installing them.
+- Add the possibility to install cream/smokeapi for games running proton.

 # Prerequisites
 - `python 3.x`